Dr Andrea Hollomotz

 I came to academia from a social work and care background with the aim to analyze how social policy can at times help or hinder positive professional practice, as well as potentially lead to the further marginalization and oppression of disabled people.

 After completing my PhD at the University of Leeds I took up a post as lecturer in social policy and research methods at Manchester Metropolitan University between 2009 and 2012, before returning to Leeds in 2012.

 I am on the editorial board for Disability & Society and I am regularly engaged in peer reviewing for a range of further academic journals.
 Since 2011, I am external examiner in Social Policy at London South Bank University.

 My research interests evolve broadly around disability studies and social policy.
 My PhD study focused on learning difficulties, self-advocacy, sex and sexuality and sexual and other forms of ‘vulnerabilities’.
 I am also interested in criminal justice, probation and forensic practice with people with learning difficulties.

-- SLSP1143 Study Skills for Today and Tomorrow – Strand 2: Research Skills
+- SLSP1145 Social Sciences Skills – Strand 2: Research Skills

 - SLSP2010 Sociology and Social Policy Research Methods

 - SLSP2040 Disability Studies: An Introduction

 I am the disability contact for undergraduate students in the department of Sociology and Social Policy.